ozaner/ozanerhansha.github.io-OLD/_posts/math/00-0-0-asymptotic-notation.md

 And since this is a special case of big $\Theta$, it also forms an equivalence relation.

 #### Examples
-Due to a technique called asymptotic expansion, there are much more interesting, and important, examples of asymptotic equivalence than for the other relations.
+Due to a technique called asymptotic expansion, there are some very interesting, and important, examples of asymptotic equivalence.
 For example:

 - $n!\sim \sqrt{2\pi n}\left(\frac{n}{e}\right)^n$ (Stirling's approximation)
 - $\pi(n)\sim\frac{n}{\log n}$ (prime number theorem)